 This is Part 2 for the First Revenue Employee Hire – What’s realistic for Startup.
 You’ve raised some convertible debt or a small angel round…

 First, let’s talk about what do you need from your first Revenue Employee.

 - Customer Feedback by selling – not survey

-- You can have an intern survey perspective customers, you need this person out selling the product even if it’s “vaporware” to start
+- You can have an intern survey prospective customers; you need this person out selling the product even if it’s “vaporware” to start

 - Asking for the order – to pay for the product is different

-- NOTE – as the founder your “closing ratio” in front of a prospects will likely be twice as effective then a sales person simply based on passion, knowledge of the product, etc. You need to close the first deals yourself – if you think that is beneath you – get over it!
+- NOTE – as the founder, your “closing ratio” in front of prospects will likely be twice as effective that a salesperson simply based on passion, knowledge of the product, etc. You need to close the first deals yourself – if you think that is beneath you – get over it!

 - Short Sales Cycle <6 Months to close

 - Subscription Products – feedback will be gained through the product itself: how often to customers login, how long they are on the site, do they refer people to it (use the idea of Net Promoter Score as a model, do not try to implement it… )

 - Long Sales Cycle >6 months to close

 - They need to start building a sales pipeline

 - Are there services you can sell in the meantime?